 In this Derry board, the exodus is not just of of the occupying Army but of the discriminating police force, the unjust judiciary, and exploitative commerce.
 “Britain, time to go.”

-The most popular image depicting the withdrawal of troops was a piece by Robert Ballagh, “Slán Abhaile”, which reframed a famous photograph of British marines marching (“yomping“) towards Port Stanley in the Falklands (in 1982) so that it looked as though they were leaving Ireland for London: Britain’s great military success used to symbolise its military failure.
-This example is in Racecourse Road, Shantallow, Derry.
+The most popular image depicting the withdrawal of troops was a piece by Robert Ballagh, “Slán Abhaile”, which reframed a famous photograph of British marines marching (“yomping“) towards Port Stanley in the Falklands (in 1982) so that it looked as though they were leaving Ireland for London: Britain’s great military success of recent times used to symbolise its military failure.
+This example is on Racecourse Road, Shantallow, Derry.

 This one was painted on the back of Free Derry Corner.
 Others were painted in the Short Strand area of east Belfast (M01691), in Letterkenny, Co.
 Donegal, Ireland (M01297; see also M01299), and above the Sinn Féin offices in Belfast (M01236).

-“Fag ár sraideanna” (“Leave our streets”).
-The four small circles in this modified version of Slán Abhaile (painted on, and depicting, the Whiterock Road, Belfast) list four additional nationalist demands: end collusion, release POWs, disband RIR/RUC, end unionist veto.
+“Fag ár sraideanna” (“Leave our streets”) painted on, and depicting, the Whiterock Road, Belfast.
+They are clearly “our” (i.e. CNR) streets because of the Easter Rising mural (1991 M01002) behind the soldier’s left shoulder.
+The four small circles in this modified version of Slán Abhaile list four additional nationalist demands: end collusion, release POWs, disband RIR/RUC, end unionist veto.

 “We won the war – Victory to the IRA”.
 Graffiti on the Shankill alternatively read, “We accept the unconditional surrender of the IRA – UVF.”
 (R2090)